sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 ```

 ## 9. cat command, which is a versatile tool for concatenating and displaying the contents of text files

 Cat [options] [file(s)]

 Options

--n: Displays the output with line numbers.
+-n: Displays the output with line numbers.
--E: Displays a $ character at the end of each line.
+-E: Displays a $ character at the end of each line.
--s: Squeezes multiple adjacent empty lines into one.
+-s: Squeezes multiple adjacent empty lines into one.

 Concatenate the contents of file1.txt and file2.txt

 ```bash
 cat file1.txt file2.txt
 ```
 append text to file3.txt  append additional text to the file:

 ```bash